mwganson/pdwrapper/README.md

 <a href="pdwrapper.svg">Download</a> the toolbar icon: <img src="pdwrapper.svg" alt="toolbar icon">

 ## Installation
-PDWrapper is not yet available in the addon manager.
-To install you need to copy the Pdwrapper.FCMacro file to your macro folder.
+PDWrapper is now installable in the addon manager.
 On first run it will offer to create another file: pdwrapper.py in the same folder.
 This new file is needed in order to import the class definitions from it upon restarting FreeCAD and loading a document containing a saved PDWrapper object.
 If it is not created the macro will still work, but upon restarting the PDWrapper objects stored in a document will be broken.

 ## Usage
 Select the object to encapsulate and run the macro.
 The macro will create the PDWrapper object and put it and the object being encapsulated into a Body, of one exists.
 If there is no Body in the active document the macro will exit with an error message without creating the PDWrapper object.
 If there is only one Body object, then the PDWrapper and the Linked Object will go into that Body.
 If there are more than 1 Bodies in the document, then the active body will be used, if one is active.
 If no Body is active, then a dialog will pop up asking the user to select the Body.<br/>